Russian military says spacecraft debris falls in ocean

-The spacecraft never made it out of Earth's orbit after its November launch on a rare interplanetary mission for Russia's struggling space programme.
+The spacecraft never made it out of Earth's orbit after its November launch on a rare interplanetary mission for Russia's struggling space program.

 It was not immediately clear whether all the parts of the craft that did not burn up in the atmosphere had fallen in the same area.